Air Fryer vs Oven Energy Calculator

 Formula: S_year = (Cost_oven − Cost_air) × uses × 52

-This structure matters because electricity cost depends on both power and time.
-A 2,400 W oven may draw more power per minute than a 1,500 W air fryer, but if the oven completes a single large batch while the air fryer must run two or three rounds, the gap narrows and can even reverse.
+This structure matters because cooking cost depends on both power and time.
+A 2,400 W oven draws more power per minute than a 1,500 W air fryer, but if the oven completes one large batch while the air fryer needs two or three rounds, the difference can narrow quickly or even reverse.

-Suppose your air fryer is rated at 1,500 W and cooks a meal in 20 minutes, while your oven is rated at 2,400 W and takes 30 minutes for the same job.
+Here is a realistic air fryer versus oven example using the same meal, the same electricity rate, and two common appliance ratings.
+Suppose your air fryer is rated at 1,500 W and cooks the meal in 20 minutes, while your oven is rated at 2,400 W and takes 30 minutes for the same job.
 At an electricity rate of $0.13 per kWh, the air fryer uses about 0.50 kWh and costs around $0.07, while the oven uses about 1.20 kWh and costs around $0.16.
 That is a difference of roughly nine cents for one meal.
 If you make that same kind of meal five times per week, the annual difference is about $23.40.

-This example is intentionally simple, but it shows how the calculator thinks.
+This example is intentionally simple, but it shows how the calculator thinks about cooking cost.
 The energy difference is not based on appliance size or brand reputation.
 It comes from a basic combination of power draw, time, and your electricity rate.
 Once that per-meal gap is known, the weekly and yearly estimate becomes straightforward.

 If the result says the air fryer saves money, that means your air fryer uses fewer kilowatt-hours than the oven under the exact assumptions you entered.
 If the oven saves money, it means the longer air-fryer workflow, the repeated batches, or the air fryer’s own wattage and cooking time outweighed the oven’s larger power draw.
 If both costs are the same, the calculator is telling you that, on an electricity basis, neither appliance has a meaningful advantage for that specific job.